dafny-lang/dafny/Source/DafnyStandardLibraries/CONTRIBUTING.md

 The standard libraries are built together into a multiple `DafnyStandardLibraries*.doo` files, which are included as embedded resources in `DafnyPipeline.dll`.
-These are then added as additional implicit input when `--standard-libraries` is switched on.
+These are then added as additional implicit source files when `--standard-libraries` is switched on.
 Having multiple files allows some code to be verified with different flags, such as `--disable-nonlinear-arithmetic`.
 This doesn't affect the end user experience, as Dafny checks that each `.doo` file